riyazshaikh/d3-school-viz/README.md

 Average Enrollment per School - Districts are shaded according to the enrollment in that district, relative to others.
 Hover over the quantile boxes to see which districts fit that quantile.

-# Known bugs

-- Clicking rewind and playing again shows a lot of red dots (not to be confused as school closings).
-- Total Enrollment mode shows mysterious yellow dots (not to be interpreted as a new school opening).

 # Design principles